bru32/MetSelect-SNAG-List/SNAG_2.md

 capacity.

 ###Update
-Fixed with snag item 1
+Fixed with snag item 1.

+Note: the same search algorithm is used for all types so the fix applies to all package types.

 ![alt text](UndersizedCondenser.JPG "Undersized Condenser Selection")